charlesrc/large-area-data/README.md

-# Data repository for "Large-scale self-assembled nanophotonic scintillators for X-ray imaging" by Louis Martin-Monier et al.
+# Data repository for "Large-scale self-assembled nanophotonic scintillators for X-ray imaging"
-Data for "Large-scale self-assembled nanophotonic scintillators for X-ray imaging" (arXiv:2410.07141).
+Data for "Large-scale self-assembled nanophotonic scintillators for X-ray imaging" by Louis Martin-Monier et al. (arXiv:2410.07141).

 # Figure 2
-- To generate the plot shown in Fig. 2a, run Figure 2/Experiment/(Matlab)
+- To generate the plot shown in Fig. 2a, run Figure 2/Experiment/EL/`plotLineProfileSample1.m`(Matlab)
-- To generate the plot shown in Fig. 2b, Figure 2/Theory/EL/plotLineProfileSample1.m (Matlab) [This requires manual selection of sample boundaries -- see color in Fig. 2 of the manuscript for indication.]
+- To generate the plot shown in Fig. 2b, Figure 2/Theory/EL/`For_figure_2_sample2.m` (Matlab) [This requires manual selection of sample boundaries -- see color in Fig. 2 of the manuscript for indication.]
-- To generate the plot shown in Fig. 2c, Figure 2/Theory/IL/plotLineProfileSample2.m (Matlab) [This requires manual selection of sample boundaries -- see color in Fig. 2 of the manuscript for indication.]
+- To generate the plot shown in Fig. 2c, Figure 2/Experiment/IL/`plotLineProfileSample2.m` (Matlab) [This requires manual selection of sample boundaries -- see color in Fig. 2 of the manuscript for indication.]
-- To generate the plot shown in Fig. 2d, Figure 2/Theory/IL/For_figure_2_sample2.m (Matlab)
+- To generate the plot shown in Fig. 2d, Figure 2/Theory/IL/`For_figure_2_sample2.m` (Matlab)
-- To generate the plot shown in Fig. 2e, run Figure 2/Benchmark/benchmark.ipynb (Python Jupyter notebook)
+- To generate the plot shown in Fig. 2e, run Figure 2/Benchmark/`benchmark.ipynb` (Python Jupyter notebook)

 # Figure 3
+- To generate images from Fig. 3, run Figure 3/`quickFFC.m` (Matlab) and follow instructions

 # Figure 4
+- To generate the plot shown in Fig. 4c-d and inset in Fig. 4g, run Figure 4/AFM/`2d-fourier-fit-afm.ipynb` (Python Jupyter notebook)
+- To generate the plot shown in Fig. 4f, run Figure 4/Experiment/
-- To generate the plot shown in Fig. 4g, run Figure 4/Theory/plot_rms.m (Matlab)
+- To generate the plot shown in Fig. 4g, run Figure 4/Theory/`plot_rms.m` (Matlab)

+# How to cite
+`@article{martin2024large,
+  title={Large-scale self-assembled nanophotonic scintillators for X-ray imaging}, author={Martin-Monier, Louis and Pajovic, Simo and Abebe, Muluneh G and Chen, Joshua and Vaidya, Sachin and Min, Seokhwan and Choi, Seou and Kooi, Steven E and Maes, Bjorn and Hu, Juejun and others}, journal={arXiv preprint arXiv:2410.07141}, year={2024}
+}`

 # Funding